-Advances in HR software technology are changing the way departments operate.
+Advances in HR software technology are changing the way human resource departments operate.

 Human resources software streamlines and simplifies processes, allowing companies to more effectively manage and engage with employees, increase productivity and ultimately boost the bottom line.